 Performing with Concordia Chicago Choir

 Valley Lutheran welcomed The Kapelle Choir of Concordia University-Chicago to campus to share vocal skills, methods, and techniques, in addition to performing with our Valley students at the school assembly.
 The Kapelle Choir Director spoke to students about the pursuit of the wide variety of musical careers.
-Valley Lutheran High School would like to thank Concordia-Chicago for their gift of music and taking the time to share that gift with our students.
+Valley Lutheran High School would like to thank Concordia-Chicago for their gift of music and for taking the time to share that gift with our students.

 Learning Outside the Classroom